madilraza/rai-auto-converter-chrome-extension/README.md

 ## Installation

-The extension has been submitted for publication to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and is currently in the review phase.
+You can install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/rai-auto-converter/jmjmjclpjkjcnmgidjcdldoldejehnlh).

-To install the extension locally:
+Alternatively, to install the extension locally:
 1. [**Download**](https://github.com/JairoFra/rai-auto-converter-chrome-extension/archive/refs/heads/master.zip) the repository and unpack it.
 2. Depending on the browser, go to  **chrome://extensions/**, **edge://extensions/**, **brave://extensions/** or **opera://extensions/**.
 3. Turn on  **Developer mode**.